 - These amounts are easily consumed when protein is approximately 10%-12% of the daily energy intakes.

 - Note that human breast milk is 6% protein – the lowest amount of any mammal that has been recorded.
 Yet this meets the needs of a baby for the first 6 months of life when the need for protein is at its greatest.

 - Note that the RDI is not how much protein is required, but the amount required to meet or exceed the requirements of 98% of the population.

 - Any protein consumed above requirements are not utilised and need to eliminated from the body, placing additional load on the kidneys.

 - The recommended amount of fibre is 25 g.
-Both groups failed to meed even this low level this level.
+Both groups failed to meet even this low level this level.
 Optimal amount of fibre is much higher.

 - High levels of anti-oxidants are associated with good health.
 It is impossible on the figures shown to consume a significant level of anti-oxidants.

 Other studies have shown that variants of 25 genes have been linked with type 2 diabetes in human populations.
 Of these 25 genes, only 6 have shown significant associations in a limited number of studies.
 There is no universal agreement as to what genes are associated with type 2 diabetes and obesity.

 During 1955 and 1956, Ancel and Margaret Keys, along with Brian Bronte-Stewart from Oxford, Noburo Kimuro and Akira Kusukawa from Japan, and Nils Larsen from Honolulu were involved in a study involving Japanese men living in Japan, Hawaii and Los Angeles